 Being a small borough, Somerset does not have a public transit system used by locals to get to and from work.

-The population of Somerset overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Somerset, 23.99% have at least a bachelor's degree.
+The education level of Somerset citizens is a little higher than the average for US cities and towns: 23.99% of adults in Somerset have at least a bachelor's degree.

 The per capita income in Somerset in 2022 was $39,997, which is upper middle income relative to Pennsylvania and the nation.
 This equates to an annual income of $159,988 for a family of four.
 However, Somerset contains both very wealthy and poor people as well.